rkalis/dotfiles/README.md

 ## Contents

 ### User Bin (bin/)
-* setup.py - Symlinks the other contents of the dotfiles/bin/ folder to ~/bin/
+* setup.sh - Symlinks the other contents of the dotfiles/bin/ folder to ~/bin/
 * togglehidden - A shell script that toggles between showing and hiding hidden files

 ### Fish (fish/)
-* setup.py - Symlinks all fish files to their corresponding location in ~/.config/fish/
+* setup.sh - Symlinks all fish files to their corresponding location in ~/.config/fish/
 * config.fish - Adds ~/bin to PATH
 * functions/
   * emptytrash.fish - Empties trash and clears system logs
+  * exit.fish - Calls builtin exit
   * fish_greeting.fish - My personal fish greeting using the full-colour fish logo
+  * fish_prompt - The Classic + Git prompt from the fish web config
+  * ls - Calling ls with parameter --color=auto
   * pubkey.fish - Copies the public key to the clipboard
-  * setup.fish - Initial setup for a new fish installation, contains abbreviations and universal variables
+  * setup.fish - Initial setup for a new fish installation, contains abbreviations
   * update.fish - Installs OS X Software Updates, updates Ruby gems, Homebrew, npm, and their installed packages
   * week.fish - Returns the current week number

 ### Git (git/)
-* setup.py - Symlinks the other contents of the dotfiles/git/ folder to ~/
+* setup.sh - Symlinks all git files to ~/
 * .gitignore_global - Contains global gitignores, such as OS-specific files and several compiled files
 * .gitconfig - Sets several global Git variables